tulibraries/gencon50/README.md

     LOADSOLR=y bundle exec rspec spec

-Ensure that requests to the Solr server are in VCR blocks.
+Ensure that requests to the Solr server are in VCR blocks set initially to record.
 For example:

-    VCR.use_cassette("responseDefaultIndex", record: :none) do
+    VCR.use_cassette("responseDefaultIndex", record: :once) do
       get "?search_field=all_fields&q="
     end

 Note the `:record` mode is set to once.
-After you perform this spec, change the record mode to `:none`.
+After you perform this spec, change the record mode to `:none` to run future tests without the need for Solr to be running.

 Subsequent runs of the specs should execute without need to connect to the Solr server.
 At this point, you may go to the `andible-playbook-solrcloud` directory and stop SolrCloud instance with `make down`